Lucky Old Sun: Content

 The lead-off single, "Everybody Wants to Go to Heaven", was released on August 11, 2008.
 In October, this song became a Number One hit on the Billboard country charts.
 The next single, "Down the Road", is a duet with Mac McAnally.
-MacAnally had previously released this a single for himself from his 1990 album Simple Life.
+McAnally had previously released this a single for himself from his 1990 album Simple Life.
 This rendition has also reached Number One.

 Two of this album's songs were previously recorded by Willie Nelson: "Ten with a Two" was previously a single in 1990 from his album Born for Trouble and "I'm Alive" was recorded on his album Moment of Forever.
 "That Lucky Old Sun", recorded as a duet with Nelson, is a cover of the 1949 pop standard made famous by Frankie Laine.
 Chesney's version of "I'm Alive", a duet with Dave Matthews, also appears on his 2009 compilation album Greatest Hits II, from which it was released as its second single in August 2009.